Vegan Orange Cake

 One of my most popular desserts of all time on this blog is my lemon drizzle cake.

 I made it at Easter a few years ago and everyone has loved the recipe so far, which I’m so glad about because it’s one of my favourites too!
-Since that one was so well received, I figured it was time to do an orange version!
-The exact same concept, just a different flavour.
+Since that one was so well received, I figured it was time to do a vegan orange cake!
+The exact same concept, just a different flavour and in loaf form.

-I’d considered making a dairy-free orange layer cake but decided against it.
-A loaf cake is much easier to make and has a more homely, cosy feel to it.
-Like the types of cakes my granny used to bake.
+I’d considered making a layer cake but decided against it.
+An orange loaf cake sounded much easier to make and has a more homely, cosy feel to it.

-I made a slight few changes to create this recipe.
-That was mainly because the lemon one was too moist to stick together as a loaf cake, but they are pretty similar.
+I made a slight few changes to create this recipe, mainly because the lemon one was too moist to stick together as a loaf cake, but they are pretty similar.

 Related posts: 20 Vegan Cake Recipes

-First off, I reduced the amount of dairy-free margarine to make the cake more sturdy, ensuring that it would be able to hold its shape after removing it from the loaf pan.
-Then I switched the dairy-free milk for orange juice and of course, the lemon zest for orange zest.
-This one also had to be baked 5 minutes longer too because the batter was less spread out in the loaf tin.
+First off, I reduced the amount of dairy-free margarine (I use Vitalite) to make the cake more sturdy, ensuring that it would be able to hold its shape after removing it from the loaf pan.
+Then I switched the lemon juice for orange juice and of course, the lemon zest for orange zest.
+The vegan orange loaf cake also had to be baked for a bit longer than the lemon cake because the batter was less spread out in the loaf tin.

 Lastly, I increased the amount of icing sugar and water ever so slightly, to make a thicker icing for the topping.
 It really helped the orange zest to sit nicely on top, rather than sinking or blending into the icing.